<botshield-verify> Web Component

 theme | light | dark | auto | auto | Visual theme. auto follows the user’s prefers-color-scheme. |

-challenge-url | string | https://cdn.botshield.ai/challenge | Override the challenge page URL (for self-hosted deployments) |
+challenge-url | string | https://cdn.botshield.ai/challenge | Override the challenge page URL (for self-hosted deployments). |

-onsuccess | string | - | Name of a global function called with { token } on success |
+onsuccess | string | — | Name of a global function called on success with { token, signal_token, signal_score, turnstile_token } |

-onfailure | string | - | Name of a global function called with { reason } on failure |
+onfailure | string | — | Name of a global function called on failure with { reason } |

 onexpired | string | — | Name of a global function called when the token expires |